thanasisn/SDR_enhancement_LAP/article/article.md

 over-irradiance, and it is unlikely that will affect significantly our results.

 <!-- extreme caces criterion -->
-A sub-category of the CE events that is often discussed in the relevant literature [@Cordero2023; @Martins2022; @Yordanov2015], are the extreme cloud enhancement (ECE) events.
+A sub-category of the CE events that is often discussed in the literature [@Cordero2023; @Martins2022; @Yordanov2015], are the extreme cloud enhancement (ECE) events.
 These are cases of CE where the measured intensity of the irradiance exceeds the TSI at the top of the atmosphere.
 In this case the threshold $E$ is given by: